A Distributed Multi-GPU System for Large-Scale Node Embedding at Tencent: Acknowledgment

 \section{Acknowledgment}

-We appreciate the technical assistance, advice and machine access from colleagues at Tencent: Chong (Tiller) Zha, Shiyong (Warrior) Wang, and Haidong (Hudson) Rong.
+We appreciate the technical assistance, advice and machine access from colleagues at Tencent: Chong (Tiller) Zha, Shiyong (Warrior) Wang, Haidong (Hudson) Rong, and Zhiheng (Nickey) Lin.
 We also thank Stanley Tzeng for his proofreading of the manuscript.